Hall of Fame for Great Americans: Nominees not elected

-Among nominees who were rejected, some never received any votes, including American Revolution militia officer Paul Revere.
+Some of the nominees who were rejected never received any votes, including American Revolution militia officer Paul Revere.
 Several nominees have been rejected multiple times, including Roman Catholic saint Elizabeth Seton, poet Joyce Kilmer, and politician Horace Greeley.
 Many unsuccessful nominees received at least thirty votes in one election, and some surpassed this threshold in several elections.
 Some of the eventual honorees were rejected several times before they were selected, including Edgar Allan Poe, Walt Whitman, and James Monroe.

 Impact

-Soon after the Hall of Fame opened, it became a focal point for U.S. national pride:
+Soon after the Hall of Fame opened, it became a focal point for U.S. national pride.
+As one writer, Richard Rubin, said:

 The Wall Street Journal wrote that the Hall of Fame was "a window on early 20th-century ideas of greatness".
 The hall's acting director had described the Hall of Fame in 1920 as the "American Westminster Abbey", and urban planner Robert Moses said that the Hall of Fame carried "no bust of an unworthy or second-rate person".
 The critic Paul Goldberger described the hall's architecture in 1984 as making it "one of the most remarkable places in New York".
 In the years after the Hall of Fame for Great Americans opened, more than 700 halls of fame were opened across the United States.
 By the late 20th century, many of these halls of fame honored people in a specific field, such as a sport.
 As Richard Rubin of The Atlantic Monthly wrote in 1997: "Now achievement alone was enough, even achievement within a narrow context."

 Starting in the late 20th century, there was some controversy over the demographic breakdown of the Hall of Fame's honorees.
 A major issue was that, although a majority of BCC's students were Hispanic, few of the Hall of Fame's inductees were people of color or women.
 Though BCC president Roscoe C. Brown Jr. expressed pride for the hall's architecture, he said in 1993: "In terms of who is in and who is not, I'm ashamed to be associated with it."
 He said many of the figures in the hall were "truly great people who led inspirational lives," but "quite a number make you wonder how they got in."

 The Hall of Fame has also been referenced in works of popular culture, such as the 1939 film The Wizard of Oz.
 The Hall of Fame, along with other structures on the BCC campus, have frequently been used as a filming location.